Heart Health & Preventive Cardiology

 Heart attack

-IHD, together with stroke and peripheral vascular disease, encompasses a wide spectrum of conditions termed atherosclerotic cardiovascular disease (ASCVD).
+IHD, together with stroke and peripheral vascular disease, includes a wide range of conditions called atherosclerotic cardiovascular disease (ASCVD).
 Established risk factors for ASCVD can be grouped into modifiable and non-modifiable categories.
 Non-modifiable risk factors include:

 • Age: Risk increases with age, especially in men over 45 and women over 55 years of age.